 Delivery of therapeutics to the human eye is one of the most interesting, but challenging, endeavors a formulator can take on.
 The anatomy and chemical composition of the eye make it highly resistant to pharmaceutical penetration.
-Successfully circumventing these protective barriers requires a partner with intimate knowledge of ocular drug delivery as well as specialized development and manufacturing expertise.
+Successfully circumventing these protective barriers requires a partner with intimate knowledge of ocular drug development as well as specialized formulation and manufacturing expertise.

-LLS Health is well-equipped to meet your needs for ophthalmic drug delivery, in both the anterior and posterior segments of the eye.
-We provide pharmaceutical excipients ideal for overcoming the complex drug delivery challenges presented by the human eye, as well as contract development and manufacturing (CDMO) services
+LLS Health is well-equipped to meet your needs for ophthalmic formulation development, in both the anterior and posterior segments of the eye.
+We provide pharmaceutical bioadhesive polymers ideal for overcoming the complex drug delivery challenges presented by the human eye, as well as contract development and manufacturing (CDMO) services

 polymers are versatile and efficient in complex topical mucosal formulations.
-These monograph-compliant, mucoadhesive excipients are compatible with most active pharmaceutical ingredients (APIs) and provide essential properties for effective ocular delivery, including:
+These monograph-compliant, mucoadhesive excipients are compatible with most active pharmaceutical ingredients (APIs) and provide essential properties for effective ocular formulation development, including:

 - Bioadhesion / Mucoadhesion – maximize drug absorption by prolonging contact time with the eye, which can increase bioavailability, reduce dosing frequency, and subsequently improve patient compliance